redhat-cop/cloud.terraform_ops/roles/aws_s3backend/README.md

 A role to ensure that the necessary AWS infrastructure is present/absent for an S3 remote backend for Terraform.
 When creating, the S3 bucket will be created with the required permissions for Terraform.
 See U(https://developer.hashicorp.com/terraform/language/settings/backends/s3#s3-bucket-permissions).
 The role also allow for optionally creating a DynamoDB table with the required permissions for state locking and with a partition key named LockID with type of String.
+The role is able to either accept an existing IAM role to be granted the above permissions or create a new one.

 ## Requirements